kkbunny247/cse15l-lab-reports/lab-report-1-week-2.md

 We can make signing into the UCSD server faster and easier by getting rid of our password altogether, and we do so by using the ssh keys.

-Follow this next code as shown here, starting with `ssh-keygen`:
+Follow this next code as shown here, starting with `ssh-keygen`.
+Read carefully and make changes according to the name of your user.

 ![image](Screenshot2022-01-13184426.png)

-We need to copy this to our accounts on the UCSD server.
+We need to copy this to our account on the UCSD server.
 Follow this code now, starting with `ssh cs15lwi22zz@ieng6.ucsd.edu`.
-Remember to change `zz` to your account's letters.
+Remember to change **zz** to your account's letters.

 ![image](Screenshot2022-01-13185127.png)

+When it asks for the password, press your enter key to save the action as your new password.
 Now, we can get ahold of the server without entering any password!
 <br/>
 ### **Step 6:**
 #### Optimizing Remote Running

 It is time to combine everything we have learned together!
-We know how to run code on the remote server without needing to etner a password and we know what a few command lines can do!
+We know how to run code on the remote server without needing to enter a password and we know what a few command lines can do!

 Here are some more shortcuts:

-This format will allow us to log on to the remote server and run code in one line!
+This format will allow us to log onto the remote server and run code in one line!
 ```
 ssh cs15lwi22zz@ieng6.ucsd.edu "ls"
 ```